-Binning is turned on by default for feature classes that are enabled for binning.
-You can turn binning on and off from the Bin tab to view differences between bins and individual features.
-The symbology and display settings of the bins are maintained even when bin drawing is off.
+When feature classes are enabled for binning, the aggregation type is set to Binning and the bins are drawn by default.
+You can turn binning on and off from the Binning tab to view differences between bins and individual features.
+The symbology and display settings of the bins are maintained even when bin drawing is turned off.

 To turn the display of bins on and off for a bin-enabled feature class, follow these steps:

-- Highlight a bin-enabled feature layer from the Contents pane.
+- Select a bin-enabled feature layer in the Contents pane.

-- Under Binning, on the Bin tab, in the Layer group, click the Binning button .
+- Under Aggregation, on the Binning tab, in the Layer group, click the Binning button .

-When bins are drawn on the map, you can click them to open a pop-up that displays that calculated summary statistics for that bin at the given level of detail.
-Bins cannot be selected, but you can turn bins off to select point features.
+When bins are drawn on the map, you can click them to open a pop-up that displays calculated summary statistics for that bin at the given level of detail.
+Bins cannot be selected, but you can turn them off to select point features.

 Bin pop-ups are not viewable for feature layers from SAP HANA or spatiotemporal databases.